Remod-org/NextGenPVE/README.md

-# RealPVE - WORK IN PROGRESS
+# RemodPVE - WORK IN PROGRESS
 Prevent damage to players and objects in a PVE environment

 Uses ZoneManager/LiteZones, Friends, Clans, RustIO, HumanNPC

 ## Overview

-RealPVE is organized into entity collections, rules that use those collections, and rulesets that include a set of rules.
+RemodPVE is organized into entity collections, rules that use those collections, and rulesets that include a set of rules.

 Each ruleset has a default damage value of true or false.